staffordlumsden/CanvasQuizMaker/README.md

 The web UI includes a guided quiz builder for creating Text2QTI content directly, plus strict validate and convert actions.

+Uses text2qti to convert [Markdown](https://daringfireball.net/projects/markdown/)-based plain text files into quizzes in QTI format (version 1.2), which can be imported by [Canvas](https://www.instructure.com/canvas/) and other educational software.
+It supports multiple-choice, true/false, multiple-answers, numerical, short-answer (fill-in-the-blank), essay, and file-upload questions.
+Includes basic support for LaTeX math within Markdown, and allows a limited subset of [siunitx](https://ctan.org/pkg/siunitx) notation for units and for numbers in scientific notation.

 ## Examples